 If you crash your kite in surf

-- If in doubt, lose the kite.
+If the kite is in waves, release and detach the kite.
 If your kite is caught by waves and you are attached to the bar, the tension in the lines can easily rip it.

 Foot straps or strapless?